Our Dementia Specialist Care

 Our unique model is a tribute to all the Residents we have had the privilege to care for – they have been our best teachers!

 We have developed our dementia model by combining our 30 years experience with comprehensive professional training with world experts in the field of dementia, extensive research, and by selecting some of the best practices found worldwide.
-Our staff team is handpicked to deliver exceptional specialised dementia care.
+Our staff team is handpicked to deliver exceptional specialised dementia care to our residents and day guests.

 We aim to make a difference in the well-being of our Residents by making each day count.
 Our thoughtful and gentle care interventions and therapies are woven into their day to reduce anxiety and agitation.
 We place each Resident's unique and individual needs at the centre of our interventions and provide good old-fashioned Tender Loving Care.